rfinnie/jekyll-finnie/_posts/2017-02-05-home-sweet-home-light-bulbs.md

 For example, the kitchen itself has 7 pot lights (6 spaced evenly above the kitchen, and one directly above the sink).
 Several of them were burned out in various places, and I wanted to replace them all with more energy efficient bulbs, as the kitchen alone would be consuming 455 watts with incandescent bulbs.

-October 2014 isn't that long ago, but a lot has changed since then.
+October 2014 wasn't that long ago, but a lot has changed since then.
-Back then, LED bulbs were available, but expensive and of varying quality, and LED BR30 spotlights just weren't available.
+Back then, LED bulbs were available, but were expensive and of varying quality, and LED BR30 spotlights just weren't available.
 So I went with [15 watt BR30 CFL bulbs](https://www.lowes.com/pd/Utilitech-6-Pack-65-W-Equivalent-Soft-White-BR30-CFL-Flood-Light-Bulbs/3411272) at $5 each.
 Good price, but the trade-off was quality.
 Their 2700K color temperature was consistent, but only once they warmed up.